ni/nimi-python/docs/nidigital/class.rst

         | :py:data:`~nidigital.TerminationMode.HIGH_Z`      | Specifies that, for non-drive pin states (L, H, X, V, M, E), the pin driver is put in a high-impedance state and the active load is disabled.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
         +---------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+        .. tip:: This property can be set/get on specific channels or pins within your :py:class:`nidigital.Session` instance.
+            Use Python index notation on the repeated capabilities container channels or pins to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].termination_mode`

+            To set/get on all channels or pins, you can call the property directly on the :py:class:`nidigital.Session`.

+            Example: :py:attr:`my_session.termination_mode`

         The following table lists the characteristics of this property.

             +-----------------------+-----------------------+